 When you watch the rain, you are the rain just as much as the rain is you.
-Rather than feeling that you are a separate observer, passively watching each droplet fall down, there is only the splash, splash, splash.
+Rather than feeling that you are an observer who is passively watching each of the droplets hit the ground, there is only the splash, splash, splash.

-There is a rain beyond your words.
+The rain exists beyond your words.
 Beyond your images and concepts and memories.
-Yet you often divide yourself from the rain, creating an idea of you, an idea of the rain, an idea of how the rain sounds, an idea of how you should feel when you see the rain, and so on.
-You forget to smell the rain because you are attached to what you think you know.
+Yet all too often, you divide yourself from the rain, creating an idea of you, an idea of the rain, an idea of how the rain sounds, an idea of how you should feel when you see the rain, and so on.
+You forget to smell the freshness of the rain because you are attached to what you think about it.

-You often separate your experiences into endlessly finer categories.
-You discriminate between what you see as good and bad, black and white, ugly and beautiful, life and death, young and old.
-You organize and measure and judge.
+It is normal for you to separate your experiences into endlessly finer categories.
+You discriminate between past and future, good and bad, black and white, ugly and beautiful, life and death, young and old.
+You are looking for order and security.
 Your universe is placed into a mental filing system.

-Yet as Alan Watts said, “You confuse the menu for the meal.”
+But as Alan Watts once said, “You confuse the menu for the meal.”

-When you are mindful, when you let go, you can come back to the purity of who you are.
-You can harmonize with nature.
+When you can be mindful, when you can let go, then you will come back to the purity of who you are.
+You will harmonize with nature.
 Breathing in, breathing out.
 You are here.
-Like a bow sliding across a violin, you are open to the continuous hum.

 Just like a flower, you are made up of non-you parts.
 You cannot exist without the oxygen you breathe or your ancestors or the gravity of the planet.
 You cannot exist without the water from the oceans or the clouds drifting above you.
 There is no you apart from anything else.

-Don’t attach yourself to one view of life and claim that is the best view to have.
-When you cling to your beliefs and refuse to open yourself up, you will suffer.
+Don’t attach to one view of life and claim that is the best view to have.
+When you cling to your beliefs and refuse to open to what is happening, you will suffer.
 Your dogmatism will cause other beings to suffer too.

 You are all the lives you have influenced.
-You are all the ancestors who survived for you to be born and all the descendants who will grow old after you have decomposed.
+You are all your distant ancestors who survived for you to be born.
+You are all your descendants who will grow after your decomposition.

 You are the sun and water and trees and moon.
 Without them, there is no you.

 Your interconnection with all living beings will help you to see beyond yourself.
-With awareness, you don’t have to judge everything outside your flesh as separate from you.
+When you become more aware of the changing conditions of your existence, you will not judge everything outside your flesh as separate from you.

-You don’t have to look for ways to isolate yourself from other beings.
-Clinging to rigid beliefs, avoiding alternative perspectives, and not empathizing with the vulnerable, will only cause you to suffer.
+You don’t have to look for ways to isolate yourself from other sentient beings.
+Clinging to your beliefs and refusing to consider differing perspectives will only cause you to suffer more.
 You are in others as others are in you.

 It’s up to you to be kind, compassionate, and loving.